membraneframework/bundlex/README.md

 - NIFs - dynamically linked to the Erlang VM (see [Erlang docs](http://erlang.org/doc/man/erl_nif.html))
 - CNodes - executed as separate OS processes, accessed through sockets (see [Erlang docs](http://erlang.org/doc/man/ei_connect.html))
 - libs - can be used by other natives as dependencies (see `deps` option below)
-- ports - executed as separate OS processes
+- ports - executed as separate OS processes (see [Elixir Port docs](https://hexdocs.pm/elixir/Port.html))

 The sources should reside in `project_root/c_src/my_app` directory (this can be changed with `src_base` option, see below).